frederic-perez/AmE-dictionary/data/dictionary.md

 __brawn__ _n_ :two: Physical strength in contrast to intelligence. _Commando work required as much brain as brawn._ _Syn_ physical strength, muscle
 __brawny__ _adj_ Strong and muscular. _Syn_ hefty, sinewy, muscular, powerful
 __bray__ _v_ :four::hammer: (brayed, braying) _Donkey’s braying._
-__brazen__ _adj_ :five: With brazen disregard for the sign that said “no cellphones please” the woman took a long call in the doctor’s office waiting room.
+__brazen__ _adj_ :six: With brazen disregard for the sign that said “no cellphones please” the woman took a long call in the doctor’s office waiting room.
 Brazen refers to something shocking, done shamelessly. _Brazen lyrics._
 __brazenly__ _adv_ :three::hammer:
 __brazenness__ _n_ The state or quality of being impudent or arrogantly self-confident.
 __brazer__